Know Your Fighter: Oscar Marlow

 What belts or rankings do you currently possess as a martial artist:

-Green belt in Judo
+Orange Belt in Judo

 What sports or activities did you participate in growing up: